salman-shaikh7/Predicting-Visitor-Purchases-with-BigQuery-ML/README.md

 ## STEP 5 :   Evaluation

-For this classification problems you want to minimize the False Positive Rate (predict that the user will return and purchase and they don't) and maximize the True Positive Rate (predict that the user will return and purchase and they do).
+For this classification problems we want to minimize the False Positive Rate (predict that the user will return and purchase and they don't) and maximize the True Positive Rate (predict that the user will return and purchase and they do).

-This relationship is visualized with a ROC (Receiver Operating Characteristic) curve like the one shown here, where you try to maximize the area under the curve or AUC.
+This relationship is visualized with a ROC (Receiver Operating Characteristic) curve like the one shown here, where we try to maximize the area under the curve or AUC.

-BigQuery ML, roc_auc is simply a queryable field when evaluating your trained ML model.
+BigQuery ML, roc_auc is simply a queryable field when evaluating trained ML model.

 * Query